[ UrbanRail.Net ] [ Europe ] [ Americas ] [ Asia ] [ Africa ] [ Oceania ] [ News ] [ Books ] [ Links ]

 METRO

-St. Petersburg's Metro has a total length of 110.2 km and 65 stations (average station distance 1900 m).
+St. Petersburg's Metro has a total length of 118.5 km and 69 stations (5/2018).
 Like in Moscow, older stations are elegantly decorated whereas newer stations show a more functional design.

-Due to the geological difficulties (swamp), 58 out of 65 stations were built very deep (30-84 m, with Admiralteyskaya station the deepest); the unstable soil in fact caused the collapse of the tunnel between Pl.Muzhestva and Lesnaya.
+Due to the geological difficulties (swamp), most stations were built very deep (30-84 m, with Admiralteyskaya station the deepest); the unstable soil in fact caused the collapse of the tunnel between Pl.Muzhestva and Lesnaya.

 Some stations on the St. Petersburg Metro boast an interesting feature: to reduce construction costs, the passenger platform is separated from the tracks by steel doors which open simultaneously with the doors of the arriving train, but these doors did not prove so successful, so that later stations were built without them.